 "Make My Life Easier"

 In September 2020, Jan Paul “JP” Koning approached Salsita with a simple request: make my life easier.
 JP is co-founder and head of design at KILO, a Dutch furniture manufacturer.
 Demand for their customizable furniture was growing rapidly, and with it the need to create precise manufacturing diagrams for individual pieces by hand.
-He wondered whether Salsita's 3D Product Configurator Framework might allow them to automate this process as they continued to scale up their business.
+He wondered whether Salsita 3D Configurator might allow them to automate this process as they continued to scale up their business.

 KILO has a unique approach.
 Their extensive range of designer furniture is all built from a single material: laminated birch plywood.
 Their manufacturing process uses a single tool: a high-tech CNC (Computer Numerical Control) machine that reads in a digital description of the piece to be built and cuts a plywood board to the exact dimensions required.
 Because of the low tolerances involved, furniture can then be assembled without tools, screws, or glue.